 ORCA breaks leases using a two-step mechanism: first, a disconnected follower marks itself out of the active set; the leader then removes the follower from the active-set.
-ORCA realizes the two-step mechanism using two timeouts: a mark-out timeout (mt) and a removal timeout (rt); once mt passes, the follower marks itself out; once rt passes, the leader removes the follower from the active set.
-ORCA sets rt significantly greater than mt (e.g., rt >= 5 mt) and mt is set to the same value as the heartbeat interval.
-Figure 5(ii) illustrates how the two-step mechanism works in ORCA.
+ORCA realizes the two-step mechanism using two timeouts: a mark-out timeout (mt) and a removal timeout (rt); once mt passes, the follower marks itself out; once mt passes, the leader removes the follower from the active set.
+ORCA sets mt significantly greater than mt (e.g., mt >= 5mt) and mt is set to the same value as the heartbeat interval.
+Figure 4(ii) illustrates how the two-step mechanism works in ORCA.
 The performance impact is minimal when the leader waits to remove a failed follower from the active set.
 Specifically, only reads that access (recently written) items that are not durable yet must wait for the active set to be updated; the other vast majority of reads can be completed without any delays.

-Like any lease-based system, ORCA requires non-faulty clocks with a bounded drift [19].
+Like any lease-based system, ORCA requires non-faulty clocks with a bounded drift [18].
 By the time rt passes for the leader, mt must have passed for the follower; otherwise, non-monotonic states may be returned.
-However, this is highly unlikely, because we set rt to a multiple of mt; it is unlikely for the follower's clock to run too slowly or the leader's clock to run too quickly that rt has passed for the leader but mt has not for the follower.
-In many deployments, the worst-case clock drift between two servers is as low as 30 μ s/sec [18], which is far less than what ORCA expects.
+However, this is highly unlikely because we set rt to a multiple of mt; it is unlikely for the follower's clock to run too slowly or the leader's clock to run too quickly that rt has passed for the leader but mt has not for the follower.
+In many deployments, the worst-case clock drift between two servers is as low as $30 \, \mu s/\text{sec}$ [17] which is far less than what ORCA expects.
 Note that ORCA requires only a bounded drift, not synchronized clocks.

-On a read, a follower checks if it is a part of the active set.
-The follower then checks if the item being read is durable by comparing the update-index of the item with the durable-index (sent by the leader during heartbeats).
-If the durability check passes, the follower serves the read; else, it redirects the request to the leader, which then makes the read durable on the active set.
-Note that the durable-index might be lagging in the followers when compared to the leader.
-If the durable-index is stale, then the follower might consider a durable item to be non-durable and redirect that request to the leader.
-Therefore, this staleness does not affect correctness.
 When a failed follower recovers (from a crash or a partition), the leader adds the follower to the active set.
 However, the leader ensures that the recovered node has persisted and applied all entries up to the durable-index before adding the node to the active set.
 Sometimes, a leader may break the lease for a follower G even when it is constantly hearing from G, but G is operating slowly (perhaps due to a slow link or disk), increasing the latency to flush when a durability check fails.
 In such cases, the leader may inform the follower that it needs to mark itself out and then the leader also removes the follower from the active set.

 The size of the active set presents a tradeoff between scalability and latency.
-If many nodes are in the active set, reads can be served from them all, improving scalability; however, reads that access recently written non-durable data can incur more latency, because data has to be replicated and persisted on many nodes.
+If many nodes are in the active set, reads can be served from them all, improving scalability; however, reads that access recently written non-durable data can incur more latency because data has to be replicated and persisted on many nodes.
 In contrast, if the active set contains a bare majority, then data can be made durable quickly, but reads can be served only by a majority.